neil-b-patel/opcgdb/apps/data/README.md

 ## Updating the data

 When new sets of cards are released, the scraper needs to be re-run to pull the latest information.
-This will only be possible
+This will only be possible once the content is updated on the official website.